top of page

 The Sinclair Era 1999-2005

-In September 1998, Guy Gannett family stockholders decided to sell off the company which consisted of various newspapers and television properties.
+In September 1998, Guy Gannett family stockholders decided to sell off the company, consisting of various newspapers and television properties.
 The stations in the group were sold off to Sinclair Broadcast Group, which sold off a couple of the seven Ganette properties to other companies.
-The WICS/WICD pair were in transition and sold to Sunrise Broadcasting which was partially owned by a holding group which also owned LIN Broadcasting, owner of market competitor WAND.
-The sale wasn't allowed by the FTC sue to duopoly rules (shareholders of LIN also were part of Sunrise), so Sinclair held onto the stations along with sister station KGAN in Cedar Rapids, Iowa.
+The WICS/WICD pair was in transition and sold to Sunrise Broadcasting, which was partially owned by a holding group that also owned LIN Broadcasting, owner of market competitor WAND.
+The FTC didn't allow the sale due to duopoly rules (shareholders of LIN also were part of Sunrise), so Sinclair held onto the stations along with sister station KGAN in Cedar Rapids, Iowa.
 Sinclair ownership continued with the NBC affiliation until September 2005.
-The years of Guy Gannett ownership begins this era, as well as the sale of WICD (and WICS) to Sinclair in 1998.
-This page also includes the "limbo" era in which Sinclair held the properties before deciding to hold on to a long time Illinois duopoly.
-This page also covers the final years of affiliation to NBC prior to September 5th, 2005.
+The years of Guy Gannett ownership began this era, and the sale of WICD (and WICS) to Sinclair in 1998.
+This page also includes the "limbo" era in which Sinclair held the properties before deciding to hold on to a long-time Illinois duopoly.
+This page also covers the final years of affiliation to NBC before September 5, 2005.

 The Noon News at WICD from September 18, 2000, with anchor Doug Quick and Keith Page.
-Note Gus Gordon (WICS) doing a commercial for Stahl's Furniture.
-Also Doug Quick hosting a Spotlight 15 segment.
+Note that Gus Gordon (WICS) doing a commercial for Stahl's Furniture.
+Also, Doug Quick is hosting a Spotlight 15 segment.

 (YouTube)